IainStevenson/docker.multi.service.reverse.proxy/src/network.md

 Any inadvertent exposure of backend services to the outside world can therefore fall back on TLS.
 (Strength in depth)

-Outside world can only access the proxy at mystore.local where port 80 (http) redirects to port 443 (https)
+Outside world can only access the proxy at myInfo.local where port 80 (http) redirects to port 443 (https)

 Proxy can access all backend services only on port 443